FluxLemur/citybash/README.md

 4 | 5 | 1.5 | 810 | 135 |

 - Note that as soon as a city becomes level 5, the game is over.

-## Game Client
-The shell script `run_client.sh` provides a simple game client that a player can use to connect to the game server.

-NOTE: the script has a dependency on [`rlwrap`](https://github.com/hanslub42/rlwrap), a readline wrapper for user input.
-It can easily be installed with `apt-get`.
-If you prefer not to use it, edit `run_client.sh` and remove it.

 ## Server Interface
 The game runs as a server.
 The administrator first gives each player a unique